The Tradition of Advent

 There are three meanings of 'coming' that Christians describe in Advent.
 The first, and most thought of, happened about 2000 years ago when Jesus came into the world as a baby to live as a man and die for us.
 The second can happen now as Jesus wants to come into our lives now.
 And the third will happen in the future when Jesus comes back to the world as King and Judge, not a baby.

-Advent Sunday can be from the 27th November (which it was in 2016) to the 3rd December (which it was in 2017)!
-Advent only starts on the 1st December when Christmas Day is on a Wednesday (which happened in 2019)!
+Advent Sunday can be from the 27th November - when Advent is the longest it can be (as in 2016 and 2022) to the 3rd December - when Advent is the shortest it can (as in 2017 and 2023).
+So depending on when it starts, Advent can last between 22 and 28 days.
+Advent only starts on the 1st December, and lasts 24 days, when Christmas Day is on a Wednesday (which happened in 2019 and will happen in 2024).

 Orthodox Christians often don't eat meat and dairy during Advent, and depending on the day, also olive oil, wine and fish.
 You can see what days mean now eating what foods on this calendar from the Greek Orthodox Archdiocese of America (goes to another site).